-When it was founded, the Society was to be a voluntary association, casual and free wheeling.
-It was to become a hobby focused on music, recreation, education and social activities.
-Between 1941 and 1942, two thousand membership cards were distributed for fifty-five chapters.
+When founded, the BHS meant to be a voluntary association, casual, and freewheeling.
+It was intended to become a hobby focused on music, recreation, education, and social activities.
+Between 1941 and 1942, 2,000 membership cards were distributed for 55 chapters.
 The organization began to take shape.
-In addition to its musical appeal, the traditional aspect of American culture to band together in groups with a common purpose attracted men in the 1940's and 50's.
-The La Crosse Chapter was chartered with fifty-five members on March 29, 1947.
+Along with its musical appeal, the traditional aspect of American culture to band together in common purpose groups attracted men in the 1940’s and 50’s.
+The La Crosse chapter was chartered with 55 members on March 29, 1947.

-Quartet singing and gang singing activities dominated the early years of the Society and local chapters.
+Quartet singing and gang singing activities dominated the early years of the Barbershop Harmony Society and local chapters.
 Annual shows were called parades as quartets paraded on stage to sing.
-As chapters grew larger, they formed a chorus which provided greater opportunities for singing.
+As chapters grew larger, they formed choruses, which provided greater singing opportunities.

-Early well know babershoppers included The Mills Brothers, The Jordanairs (with Elvis Presley), Bill Monroe’s Blue Grass Boys, Gene Autry and the Sons of the Pioneers, The Four Freshmen, The Dapper Dans at Disneyland, and the Buffalo Bills.
-Today there are thirty-two thousand Society members in seven hundred ninty-five chapters.
+Early Barbershoppers included The Mills Brothers, The Jordanaires (with Elvis Presley), Bill Monroe’s Blue Grass Boys, Gene Autry and the Sons of the Pioneers, The Four Freshmen, The Dapper Dans at Disneyland, and the Buffalo Bills.
+Today there are 32,000 BHS members in 795 chapters.

-From 1947 to 2007 six hundred and fifty-nine men have been listed on the rolls of the La Crosse Coulee Chordsmen.
-We salute those who sang to preserve and encourage others to harmonize and to “Keep the Whole World Singing”.
-The current fifty-four members of the chapter are committed to keep singing and to have fun while doing it!
+From 1947 to 2019, over 700 men have been listed on the roles of the La Crosse Coulee Chordsmen.
+We salute those who sang to preserve this style, encouraged others to harmonize, and to “Keep the Whole World Singing”.
+Our current 54 chapter members are committed to keep singing fun!